Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 5. In case segmentation descriptors are used, and multiple descriptors are present, a separate Event Message with a duration corrsponding to each of the descriptors should be used.

-6. Sync samples shall be signalled in the corresponding media tracks according to the semantics of ISO-BMFF, for example, using per sample flags in track run box if needed.
+6. Sync samples shall be signaled in the corresponding media tracks according to the semantics of ISO-BMFF, for example, using per sample flags in track run box if needed.
 In case dual encoder synchronization is required, inserting IDR frames inside segments is preferable over introducing segment boundary.

-The conditioning follows [=DASH-IFad=] shown in Figure 9:
+The conditioning follows [[=DASH-IFad=]] shown in Figure 9:

 Figure 9: Splice point conditioning.
 <figure>
       <img src="Images/splice_ingest.png" />
 </figure>

-The splice point conditioning in [=DASH-IFad=] are defined as follows:
+The splice point conditioning in [[=DASH-IFad=]] are defined as follows:

 1. option 1: splice conditioned packaging: both a fragment boundary and a SAP 1 or SAP 2 (stream access point) at the splice point
 2. option 2: splice conditioned encoding: a SAP 1 or SAP 2 stream access point at the frame at the boundary
-3. option 3: splice point signalling: specific content conditioning at the splice point
+3. option 3: splice point signaling: specific content conditioning at the splice point

 This specification requires option 1 or 2 to be applied.
 Option 2 is required for dual encoder synchronization to avoid variation of the segment durations.

-##  Requirements for Receiving and Ingest Source Entity Failover and Connection Error Handling ## {#failover}
+##  Requirements for Receiving Entity and Ingest Source Failover, and Connection Error Handling ## {#failover}

   Given the nature of live streaming, good failover support is
   critical for ensuring the availability of the service.